yctomwang/yctomwang/README.md

-- 👋 Hi, I’m @yctomwang or Thomas, from UQ software engineering ;)
+- 👋 Hi, I’m @yctomwang or Thomas, I currently work for Australia's most 'loved' everyday brand as a backend software engineer.
-- 👀 I’m interested in coding , and sometimes i make videos about data strcuture and algs.

 <!---